ramyibrahim/Rannotations-module/README.md

-		if you are getting sick form null pointer exceptions because you always forget to bind your view reference using findViewById or you may try to use the view reference before binding it to the right view, then this annotation is the answer. only in 3 steps you can rid of this repeated problem.
+		if you are getting sick form null pointer exceptions because you always forget to bind your view reference using findViewById or you may try to use the view reference before binding it to the right view, then this annotation is the answer. only in 3 steps you can get rid of this repeated problem.

 			I- copy the following lines to your gradles files, then sync:-